mozilla/addons-frontend/README.md

   into a bug or if you hit something that's making you bang your head on the keyboard.
 If it's something you think is unfixable then use `$FLOW_IGNORE` instead.
+* The point of Flow is to help you *declare* the intention of your code and help your team *understand* the implications of changes to interfaces and data structures.
+If you feel like it is not doing this for you then ask someone for guidance.

 ### Code coverage